 - By the end of the sixth week of Winter Term, the student must inform the MS program coordinator, in writing, of which journal article or articles the student and the advisor have agreed will form the basis for the project.

-- If a student plans to finish the MATH/STAT 501 project and graduate at the end of Spring Term, the student must apply for graduation during the first week of the term.
-The form is available on the Office of Graduate Studies website: http://www.pdx.edu/ogs/forms.
-The student turns the Application for Graduation form into the Office of Graduate Studies by the end of the first week of Spring Term.
-Also, early in the term, the student will meet with the MS program coordinator to review the student's DARS audit.
-More information about the DAR degree audit can be found on the Office of Graduate Studies website: http://www.pdx.edu/ogs/dars.
+- If a student plans to finish the MATH/STAT 501 project and graduate at the end of Spring Term, the student must apply for graduation during the first week of the term via Banweb.
+The MS program coordinator will review the student's DARS degree audit if any deficiencies are found.

 - By the end of the sixth week of Spring Term, the student must provide the project advisor and the second faculty member a first draft of the paper.
 The program coordinator will verify with the project advisor that this has been done.
 Continuing drafts of the paper are reviewed by the faculty project advisor and the second faculty member.
 When both faculty members are satisfied with the paper, the student confers with both the faculty project advisor and the second faculty member about scheduling a date for the project presentation.

 - The faculty project advisor and the student notify the graduate program administrator of the date and title of the presentation two weeks ahead of this date.
 This staff member will request a room for the presentation and send out announcements of the seminar.